-Another Argentinean leader, Alfredo Chiaradía, the minister for International Economic Relations, called for the inclusion of more developing countries at the London Summit, in an article in the pro-government Página 12.
+In an article in the pro-government Página 12, another Argentinean leader, Alfredo Chiaradía, the minister for international economic relations, called for the inclusion of more developing countries at the London summit.
 He said Argentina and like-minded members of the G20 believe trade finance is crucial to get world trade moving again and argued that the World Bank's resources should be trebled.

-Finally, Alfonso Prat-Gay, the former president of the Argentine Central Bank, argued in La Naciòn that the London Summit offered an opportunity to take a fresh and unbiased look at monetary and financial issues.
-He said that the main problem is US reluctance to change and suggested that countries like Argentina, Brazil and Mexico have a lot to offer in terms of their own experience in dealing with monetary and financial turmoil.
+Finally, Alfonso Prat-Gay, the former president of the Argentine Central Bank, argued in La Naciòn that the London summit offered an opportunity to take a fresh and unbiased look at monetary and financial issues.
+He said that the main problem is US reluctance to change, and suggested that countries like Argentina, Brazil and Mexico have a lot to offer in terms of their own experience in dealing with monetary and financial turmoil.

 According to public opinion, President Cristina Fernández is seen as a developing country leader doing everything in her power to get what she thinks is needed to make the international system fairer.
-Infobae: "Cristina Fernández emphasized that 'the reading of the document describes very clearly that there is a strong self-criticism of a system that had no regulation and a very strong criticism of the lack of control over credit rating agencies.'"
+From Infobae: "Cristina Fernández emphasized that 'the reading of the document describes very clearly that there is a strong self-criticism of a system that had no regulation and a very strong criticism of the lack of control over credit rating agencies.""

-The participation of Fernández in the G20 Summit has been perceived positively as she comes out as a Latin American leader trying to have more influence in global decisions affecting vulnerable regional economies.
+The participation of Fernández in the G20 summit has been perceived positively, as she comes out as a Latin American leader trying to have more influence in global decisions affecting vulnerable regional economies.

-Clarín viewed the battle against tax havens as one worthwhile and very relevant measure to stop capital flight both from the outgoing and incoming ends.
-This is an opportunity to reform economic policies with a systemic viewpoint and to avoid all the burden of adjustment on developing countries, which have so far been weak links bearing an unfair burden.
+Clarín viewed the battle against tax havens as a worthwhile and very relevant measure to stop capital flight, from both the outgoing and incoming ends.
+This is an opportunity to reform economic policies with a systemic viewpoint and to avoid all the burden of adjustment on developing countries, which have, so far, been weak links bearing an unfair burden.
 Argentinean public opinion suggests that this international crisis does not have a direct bearing on their pockets, which might be the reason for the lack of riots and protests.

-La Nación stated: "The president of Argentina, Cristina Fernández, celebrated today the successes achieved by Latin American countries at the summit of the G20, including the elimination of one paragraph of the statement which proposed the flexibilization of labour laws as a way out."
-La Nación further pointed out her argument was supported by Brazil because of the bad experience in that regard.
+La Nación stated: "The president of Argentina, Cristina Fernández, celebrated today the successes achieved by Latin American countries at the summit of the G20, including the elimination of one paragraph of the statement, which proposed the flexibilization of labour laws as a way out."
+La Nación further pointed out her argument was supported by Brazil, because of the bad experience in that regard.

-At the receiving end of neoliberal-framed international economic policies, the country finds in the G20 an arena to share its concerns in a cooperative and nonantagonistic manner.
+At the receiving end of neoliberal-framed international economic policies, the country finds the G20 to be an arena to share its concerns in a cooperative and nonantagonistic manner.